Previous dayJanuary 28, 2026Next day

 8.4 km---✓ ReviewedUSGS →

-This magnitude 2.1 event was detected 114 km N of Yakutat, Alaska on January 28, 2026, with origin time 19:15 UTC.
-Coming 7 hours after a magnitude 2.4 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+On January 28, 2026 at 19:15 UTC, a magnitude 2.1 earthquake struck 114 km N of Yakutat, Alaska.
+It arrived roughly 7 hours after a larger magnitude 2.4 mainshock in the same 20 km area, placing it within the typical aftershock window.
 The event originated approximately 8.4 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 60.559°, -140.036°.
+The epicenter is at 60.559°, -140.036°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend: